hassantahhan/ec2recovery/README.md

 The Lambda function has no external dependencies other than Python 2.7.
 The Lambda handler method is named check_ec2_recovery().
 The suggested access level is the AmazonEC2ReadOnlyAccess managed policy.
 The suggested timeout limit is 10 seconds.
 The function can be configured with an optional environment variable (CHECK_REFRESH_SECONDS) to control the cache refresh rate, which is set to 5 minutes by default.

 ## Output
-Find below a sample of data resturned by the Lambda function
+Find below a sample of the Lambda function output
 ```
 {
    "check_account_id": "111111111111",